Do you ever wonder how children grow up to be happy, fulfilled, and engaged in life?

 The growing field of positive youth development seeks to find better ways to foster mental health rather than merely correcting, curing, or treating children for their developmental deficits.
 It aims to engage young people in activities and positive relationships that help them thrive in life.

-My recent research study focused on young people who had developed a passion for social and environmental causes.
+The research in Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation focused on young people who had developed a passion for social and environmental causes.
 They saw a world beyond themselves — and wanted to make a difference.
 They were infused with hope and understood that even small acts of kindness had the potential to help others.
 They also had three things in common.

 Common Sources of Positive Youth Development

-While the youth in my research study came from different backgrounds, what stood out the most were the common themes in their lives:
+While the youth in Tomorrow’s Change Makers came from different backgrounds, what stood out the most were the common themes in their lives:

 1. Meaningful Life Experiences